Last updated January 27th, 2022.

 With all that said, I’m not positive about the Thai real estate market’s future.

 I understand people have said this for a long time.
-In fact, you can find decade-old forum posts from people shouting doom and gloom.
+In fact, you can find forum posts from people shouting doom and gloom.

 Thai property values have approximately tripled since then with many investors, including myself, achieving great returns if they bought in central Bangkok.